-The Queen Mary Ship sailed its first voyage in the year 1936 from Southampton in England to Cherbourg in France to New York in the United States of America.
-During the Second World War, the Queen Mary Ship ferried troops instead of catering to tourists, keeping in mind the top-most priority at that time.
-The fastest ship of its era reaching a size of up to 1000 feet long, the Queen Mary Ship plied its last voyage in the year 1967 and thereafter has been docked in Long Beach, in California as a permanent tourist attraction.
+The Queen Mary luxury liner sailed its maiden voyage in 1936 from Southampton in England to Cherbourg in France to New York in the United States of America.
+During World War II, the Queen Mary Ship ferried troops instead of catering to tourists, keeping in mind the topmost priority.
+The fastest ship of its era, reaching a size of up to 1000 feet long, the Queen Mary Ship plied its last voyage in 1967 and, after that, has been docked in Long Beach, California, as a permanent tourist attraction.

-And here is where the most interesting aspect of the Queen Mary Ship begins.
-These days, the Queen Mary Ship is not just known for normal human beings visiting the former grandeur and opulence of the cruise liner but also for the ghosts that are said to be haunting in its rooms, pools and hallways.
+And here is where the most exciting aspect of the Queen Mary Ship begins, her haunted history.
+These days, the Queen Mary Ship is not just known for normal human beings visiting the former grandeur and luxury of the cruise liner but also for the ghosts that are said to be haunting its rooms, pools and hallways.

 As in every ghost story, while there have been sightings and hearings of lights being switched on and off and laughter coming from a room, in the case of the Queen Mary Ship, there have been other incidents too which have been noted as being out-of-the-ordinary.

 A sighting of a crewman in blue coveralls whose face is bearded is a regular apparition.
 This ghost’s appearance refers to a well-known incident in the Queen Mary Ship where a fireman was killed by getting crushed underneath a watertight door during a regular fire drill.
 This apparition is of the same crew member who was killed and now haunts the doorway which was responsible for his death in the first place.

 The appearance of wet footprints on the floor near the first class swimming pool when no swimming activity can be possible in the first place is also a spooky happening that tourists have mentioned quite often.
 Apart from these two events, children crying and laughing in the third class playroom nursery and the sighting of a little girl who drowned in the second class swimming pool have also been reported.